Progressus-io/postnl-for-woocommerce/readme.txt

 = 5.6.5 (2025-xx-xx) =
 * Fix: Improved error messages for Shipping & Return label activation.
 * Fix: Postcode and city fields were incorrectly applied to both Freepost and home addresses in Smart Return shipments.
+* Fix: Adjusted shipping classification for the Canary Islands to use the correct product code and country code.

 = 5.6.4 (2025-02-04) =
 * Fix: Add Standard Shipping to Default Shipping Pickup options.